Delta Invasive Species

 Photo by Christian Fischer

 Purple loosestrife (Lythrum salicaria) plants with purple flowers and green leaves.
-Photo by Liz West
+Photo by Liz West.

 Purple loosestrife